droongma/RadiKanji/README.md

 1. Provides Kanji and Radical lists categorized by stroke number(획수)

-2. If you click each Kanji, you can see detailed Kanji information(e.g. radical info, example sentences, meaning, onyomi(음독) and kunyomi(훈독))
+2. If you click each Kanji, you can see detailed Kanji information(e.g., radical info, example sentences, meaning, onyomi(음독), and kunyomi(훈독))

 3. You can bookmark as many Kanjis as you want
 <br/><br/>